Consumers' co-operative: History

 Similar early experiments were made in the early 19th century and by 1830 there were several hundred co-operatives.
-Dr William King made Owen's ideas more workable and practical.
+William King made Owen's ideas more workable and practical.
 He believed in starting small, and realized that the working classes would need to set up co-operatives for themselves, so he saw his role as one of instruction.
 He founded a monthly periodical called The Co-operator, the first edition of which appeared on 1 May 1828.
-It gave a mixture of co-operative philosophy and practical advice about running a shop using cooperative principles.
+It gave a mixture of co-operative philosophy and practical advice about running a shop using co-operative principles.

 Modern movement

 The first successful co-operative was the Rochdale Society of Equitable Pioneers, established in England in 1844.
-This became the basis for the development and growth of the modern cooperative movement.
+This became the basis for the development and growth of the modern co-operative movement.
 As the mechanization of the Industrial Revolution forced more skilled workers into poverty, these tradesmen decided to band together to open their own store selling food items they could not otherwise afford.

 With lessons from prior failed attempts at co-operation in mind, they designed the now-famous Rochdale Principles, and over a period of four months they struggled to pool one pound sterling per person for a total of 28 pounds of capital.
 On December 21, 1844, they opened their store with a very meagre selection of butter, sugar, flour, oatmeal and a few candles.
 Within three months, they expanded their selection to include tea and tobacco, and they were soon known for providing high quality, unadulterated goods.

 The Co-operative Group formed gradually over 140 years from the merger of many independent retail societies, and their wholesale societies and federations.
 In 1863, twenty years after the Rochdale Pioneers opened their co-operative, the North of England Co-operative Society was launched by 300 individual co-ops across Yorkshire and Lancashire.
 By 1872, it had become known as the Co-operative Wholesale Society (CWS).
 Through the 20th century, smaller societies merged with CWS, such as the Scottish Co-operative Wholesale Society (1973) and the South Suburban Co-operative Society (1984).